MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 This means that **you can die if you log in in an unsafe place on a survival server!**
 Use the script scheduler bot to send a teleport command after logging in.

-You have been reminded that **you may get banned** by your server for using this program.
-Use accordinly with server rules.
+We remind you that **you may get banned** by your server for using this program.
+Use accordingly with server rules.

 License
 ------